RATING: 3 Key RESULT: Win REMAINING: 9:46

 That’s right.
 Thomas Edison balanced it.
 Are you surprised?
 After all, he’s an inventor.

-When we visited Breakout Florida, they had barely just opened.
+When we visited Code to Escape, they had barely just opened under the name Breakout Florida.
 There was really nothing to be seen about them as a brand or as a product.
 Our somewhat jaded experience made us walk in expecting the worst – especially after some other games we’d played that same trip in the surrounding Miami market – including just minutes earlier in the same evening, facing the first and only escape room so bad that we actually walked out rather than even try to finish.

 The mom & pop staff is wonderful.
 They designed, installed and themed the rooms themselves.
 They figured out the puzzle tech on their own.
 It’s a true family affair, which is something we always appreciate when done correctly.

-The truth is Breakout Florida ended out being the South Florida stand-out.
+The truth is Code to Escape ended out being the South Florida stand-out.
 Though far from the most elaborate we’ve seen, their games created an enjoyable experience for us – and at the end of the day, that’s what matters most for an attraction!